 *Individual physical and mental capabilities should be considered when interpreting the guidelines.

 A Better way to stay active

 We offer a wide range of activities to choose from, including the gym, swimming, fitness classes and so much more.
 With hundreds of fun physical activities and a variety of high and low-impact fitness for all levels and abilities, there’s never been a better time to get active.

 Help support and fight diabetes together

-This year Diabetes UK want to increase the public's understanding of diabetes and tackle the stigma many people with all diabetes feel.
-Follow the hashtag #SeeDiabetesDifferently to find out more about the condition and how it feels to live with it.
+This year Diabetes UK want to tell people's stories.
+Follow the hashtag #DiabetesStories to find out more about the condition and how it feels to live with it.
 For more information on diabetes week, please visit the Diabetes UK website.